krsilveira/Random-Fact-Generator-Applicaion/README.md

-# Daily Dose (of random historical facts)
+# Daily Dose Facts

 Tired of talking about the same boring topics at parties?
-Feel like you know everything there is to know sports?
+Feel like you know everything there is to know?
 Or maybe you just want to impress people with your wealth of knowledge.
 Daily Dose can help with that.
 Create a profile and recieve your Daily Dose of interesting yet, totally random facts.